Project Area

 Numerous stormwater studies have been performed to document Westport’s flooding problems, resulting in solutions that were held to a traditional stormwater design standard and were neither affordable nor constructable within this highly developed and utilized area of the city.
 The Westport Stormwater Improvements Project is a first-of-its-kind, progressive design-build project.
 The project team approached this effort using available rainfall data for recent events and targeted improvements that would alleviate observed flooding conditions.

-Westport Stormwater Design Improvements
+Westport Stormwater Improvements

-An underground storage facility will be constructed in the parking lot of SunFresh Market and add more than 1 million gallons of underground stormwater storage.
-Increasing the underground water storage capacity will help to mitigate frequent flooding issues in Westport, but that’s not all!
-The City is investing in other public improvements in the area to maximize the investment and avoid future disturbance needs to replace aging infrastructure.
-Other improvements include:
+Underground structures will add 3.5 million gallons of stormwater storage at the Mill Street Station parking lot and Dr. Jeremiah Cameron Park.
+Increasing the underground water storage capacity will help mitigate frequent flooding issues in Westport.
+Stormwater improvements also include a new dedicated storm sewer in Mill Street and Westport Road, as well as roadside green stormwater infrastructure to improve drainage and reduce burden on the existing combined sewer system.
+The City is investing in other public improvements in the area to maximize the investment and avoid future disturbance needs to replace aging infrastructure which include:

-• Waterline Replacements: some of the waterlines in the area date back to the early 1900s.
+Waterline Replacements: Some of the waterlines in the area date back to the early 1900s.
 The project is replacing waterlines within the areas of disturbance.

-• Sewer Rehabilitation: The existing combined sewer system has been serving this area for more than a century.
+Sewer Rehabilitation: The existing combined sewer system has been serving this area for more than a century.
 Segments of the sewer system that need repair and replacement are also included with the project.

-• Street Pavement: There are storm sewer improvements that extend outside of the Mill Street Corridor where full streetscaping is proposed.
+Street Pavement: There are storm sewer improvements that extend outside of the Mill Street Corridor where full streetscaping is proposed.
 These areas will receive a full mill and overlay along with other sidewalk repairs and improvements.

 Proposal for Dr. Jeremiah Cameron Park in Westport